Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Account Analysis

-We also collected the data provided by Twitter after takedown of 7,340 accounts reported to be centrally managed and related to youth wing of AKP in the June 12, 2020 takedown~\cite{twitterannouncement}.
 We combined this data with the deleted tweets found in our retrospective data and identified 77 astrobots tweeting lexicon tweets.
-27 of these bots were identified through the data Twitter themselves provided as attackers did not delete these users' lexicon tweets.
-We examined the non-deleted tweets of these 77 accounts to identify the purpose of the account.
-Only 5 of these accounts appear to be pro-government while 25 accounts observed botlike behavior as they were only employed to promote hashtags on policy reforms.
+Of these bots, 27 were identified through the data Twitter provided since the attackers did not delete these users' lexicon tweets.
+We examined the non-deleted tweets of these 77 accounts to identify their purpose.
+Only 5 appear to be pro-government while 25 have bot-like behavior, as they were only employed to promote hashtags on policy reforms.
 Eight users were openly anti-government while the rest appear to be apolitical.
-Our findings are in line with Twitter which announced that they have also suspended non-pro government users that are compromised.
-We believe there are many more compromised accounts astroturfing trends in the dataset, but we were not able to identify more.
+Our findings are in line with Twitter's, which announced that they had suspended non-pro government users that were compromised.
+There are likely many more compromised accounts astroturfing trends in the dataset, but we were not able to identify more.
 Since Twitter did not share the deleted tweets, we needed to rely on the 1\% sample for deletions.